 You can also apply other paragraph formatting such as bullets, numbering, and indenting.

-When editing site pages, email, and event descriptions, you cannot control paragraph spacing – the amount of vertical space between paragraphs – but you can control line height or line spacing (aka leading) – the vertical space between lines within a paragraph.
+When editing site pages, email, and event descriptions, you can control line height or line spacing (aka leading) – the vertical space between lines within a paragraph.
 You can set the line height separately for each paragraph, or change the line height for multiple paragraphs.

 To set the line height for a single paragraph, click anywhere within the paragraph, then click the line height icon in the toolbar.